-That was the word from Dave Crowe, the school district’s director of facilities, during an update to school trustees at their operations committee meeting June 8.
+“There’s been a significant amount of work that has taken place over the summer break,” Dave Crowe, the school district’s director of facilities, told school trustees at their Sept.
+14 operations committee meeting.

 Crowe noted work to date has been concentrating on the Massey Theatre portion of the building.
 The Massey, the adjoining Plaskett Gallery and surrounding classrooms are remaining as a stand-alone arts facility following the demolition of the old school.
 Crews are working on new utilities connections for that building now, Crowe said.

 Crowe said work was “slower than we probably would have liked” over the summer but did continue.

 “Our pace is picking up now as we move into the new school year, so we’re still on target for completion of that,” he said.

 Part of the ongoing work also includes focusing on all the requirements of the demolition permit – such as an arborist’s report and plans for pest control management and stormwater management.

 The school district is hoping to have a request for qualifications for a contractor out in October and then secure a contractor in November.